All Episodes

 Very good, Sam.

-Uh, tell me this one.
+Tell me this one.

-Uh, and he, he, he famously or Robert Solo or a couple of the guys said.
+And he famously, or Robert Solo, or a couple of the guys said, they said, don't you see technology everywhere?

-And he said, Yeah, I see it everywhere except in the data.
+And he said, yeah, I see it everywhere except in the data.

-Uh, what do you, you know, what do you I think AI is way more promising.
+I think AI is way more promising.

-Uh, but at the same time, it was, that's a pretty fascinating paper outcome.
+So I'm not a Luddite, but at the same time, that's a pretty fascinating paper outcome.

-Uh, what's your take on that, Sam.
+What's your take on that, Sam?

 samuel hammond

-So these systems sort of cross reliability thresholds and before then, sort of like self driving, until self driving was safer than humans, but, you know, 100x safer than humans, we're not going to get autonomous cars on all the roads.
+Until self-driving was safer than humans, but 100x safer than humans, we're not going to get autonomous cars on all the roads.

-And similar in a lot of these other contexts, you know, But what I worry about is, you know, we've got over a trillion dollars of CapEx going out into these data centers.
+But what I worry about is we've got over a trillion dollars of CapEx going out into these data centers.

-You mentioned the Meg seven.
+You mentioned the Mag 7.

 It's really these six or seven companies are driving all the stock market returns over the last year or so.